easyfrog/svelte-cached-router/README.md

             // preload funciton: return a Promise and resolve an object
             // the object's key and value will attach to ctx.params
-            // add will set to component's props
+            // and will set to component's props
             preload: () => {return new Promise.resolve({prop1:, prop2:})},
             props: {                        // component with props, use default transition